-We reveal the definitive list of what to include in a cover letter and what to avoid.
+This is Robert Half's definitive list of what should be included in a cover letter and what to avoid.

 What should you include in a cover letter?